 Interestingly, Jesus didn’t say to the paralytic, “Be healed,” or “Rise and walk,” not immediately anyway.
 He said something unexpected to the crippled man which sparked controversy: “My son, your sins are forgiven.”
 That should make us pause and wonder.
 Is that what we would expect to hear if we wanted and prayed for physical healing?
 We might even say “You forgive my sins?
 I don’t remember confessing anything!”
 So how do we make sense of this?
 Perhaps we need to revisit our understanding of sin and forgiveness.

 Let’s put it another way.
-Am I concerned with conforming my life, by my choices, to the pattern of a God-man who chose public suffering, humiliation, and death in order that God’s will be accomplished?
-How that is lived out is complex, but it certainly isn’t going to happen by sleeping in and skipping church.
+Am I concerned with conforming my life, by my choices, to the pattern of Jesus Christ who chose public suffering, humiliation, and death in order that God’s will be accomplished?
+How that is lived out is complex, but it certainly is not going to happen by sleeping in and skipping church.
 Or by neglecting prayer.
 Or by binge watching Netflix.
-It should bring us face to face with our sinful state, it should humiliate us, in a good way, when our God does everything way better than we could ever hope for.
+It should bring us face to face with our sinful state, it should humiliate us, in a good way, when our God does everything way better than we could ever hope.
 And so it should also compel us to urgently depend on him as if our life depends on it, because it does.

 What is the result of this disease of sin?
 We are bound, broken, paralyzed, moving toward death.
 This movement away from God, who is Life, reveals itself in the many broken things in our lives.
 We hurt and kill each other.
 We hurt and destroy creation.
 We succumb to illness.
 We are weak and easily enslaved to powerful things such as drugs, alcohol, money, success, status, and even technology.
 We are dominated by greed, envy, lust, anger.
 Sin drives us to hatred, violence, suicide, and division.